Ladies of the Night Club

 Ladies of the Night Club is a 1928 American comedy film directed by George Archainbaud and starring Ricardo Cortez, Barbara Leonard and Lee Moran.
 It was produced during the transition to sound film and is essentially a silent film with an added soundtrack and sound effects.
 The film's sets were designed by the art director Hervey Libbert.

-Synopsis
+Plot

 The wealthy millionaire patron of a nightclub is attracted by the female half of a vaudeville show and showers her with gifts.
 This upsets her stage partner who hopes to marry her despite his limited wealth.